CarolKogei/bioinformatics-internship/README.md

 # bioinfo-internship
 Hi there,I am Caroline,welcome to my internship journey as I dive into Bioinformatics through interactive learning and fun data experience.

-I am thrilled to be part of the Molecular Biology and Informatics Unit at icipe, also looking foward to learning and creating solutions through individual and collaborative projects.
+I am thrilled to be part of the Molecular Biology and Bioinformatics Unit at *icipe*, looking foward to learning and creating solutions through individual and collaborative projects in genomics.

-Mission: To understand, Analyse and Interpret Bio Data through various statistical tools;To produce informed decisions through Bioinformatics research.
+**Mission**: To understand, Analyse and Interpret Bio Data through various statistical tools;To produce informed decisions through Bioinformatics research.

-Vision : To become a leading Data Scientist in BioInformatics through creating sustainable solutions.
+**Vision** : To become a leading Data Scientist in Bioinformatics through creating viable & sustainable solutions.